John Alexander McDougall: Political career

 In 1895 McDougall ran for mayor against Herbert Charles Wilson, but was defeated, 129 votes to 91.

 He made another attempt in 1896 and became mayor.
 He did not seek re-election in 1897, and stayed out of politics for the next decade.

 In 1907 McDougall was again elected mayor, defeating Joseph Henri Picard 1217 votes to 437.
-During his second term as mayor, he installed an automatic telephone system in the city and oversaw the establishment of a street railway as a municipal operation.
+During his second term as mayor, he installed an automatic telephone system in the city and oversaw the establishment of a street railway (streetcar) system for Edmonton and Strathcona.
 He did not seek re-election in 1908.

-A Liberal, in 1909 he was elected as one of the two Members of the Legislative Assembly for Edmonton.
-He served his term, but did not seek re-election in 1913, when he was 59 years of age and decided to devote his energies to his business activities.
+Running as a Liberal candidate in 1909, he was elected as one of the two Members of the Legislative Assembly in the Edmonton district.
+He did not seek re-election in 1913, when he was 59 years of age.
+Instead he devoted his energies to his business activities, the Edmonton economy being in recession at that time.

 Last years and legacy

 McDougall spent many of his last years traveling the world with his wife.
 He died in Edmonton on December 17, 1928.
 He had been active with the Presbyterian Church, the Masonic Order and the Edmonton Club.

 McDougall was one of the founders of St. John Ambulance in Alberta.

 John A. McDougall School is named in his honour.

 McDougall & Secord, Limited exists in Edmonton to this day, believed to be the oldest surviving company in Alberta.
 Its precursors—McDougall's General Store and Secord's Fur Store and Warehouse—are reproduced on 1885 Street in Fort Edmonton Park.

+James G. MacGregor was author of his biography, Edmonton Trader, The Story of John A. McDougall.